VishalParvannan/Hack404-Code/README.md

 To make it more accesible for longer periods of time, I added a json file containing the data of the reminders the user have previously set up.
 If the user ends the program (ex: via "stop"), and re-runs the program, the program will list the reminders previously added, and the option to add new ones.
 The previous reminders will function normally, even when running a new program.

+The problem with AI Chatbots is that they're not as good communicators as humans.
+Thus, I commanded the agent to act as a dog and named him 'Agent Fred', to give more personal feeling to it.

 When running the code in VSCode, a new error popped up that printed the input into the AI Agent into the terminal.
 To suppress the commands from printing, I added a new method "suppress_native_output" to fix the issue.

 Another major issue I had to deal with was the input and reminder overlay.
 For example, when a user would add a new reminder, the other reminders would still show their messages, disrupting the user from writing anything.
 Thus, I had to rewire the entire program using Asyncio, while allowed me to pause and re-run the reminder messages while the user is entering their input.
 This made it easier for users to run their designed input/output.